BenAbramowitz/FRD/README.md

 ### Implementation Details
 - Currently ordinal prefs (orders, ordermaps) cannot be incomplete.
 This is because these ordinal preferences are dicts where keys are voters and values are static 1D numpy arrays of fixed length.
 - Unlike the other rules, RAV does not break ties randomly.
 It breaks ties lexicographically.
 However, this does not impact our current experiments because all agent prefs are independent Bernoulli random variables.
-- Currently stv/irv not implemented.
-Could use whalrus Python library, but need to convert the profile order to a whalrus BallotOrder.
-- Currently Chamberlain-Courant and k-Medians are not implemented either (both NP-Hard).
+- Currently Chamberlain-Courant and k-Medians are not implemented (both NP-Hard).
-- Still have ordermaps implemented from earlier implementation but does not currently appear to be needed.
-Might be useful for implementing STV, but if not it can probably be removed.
+- The implementation for ordermaps can be removed, it is no longer used in the current version.

 ### Bottlenecks and Efficiency